uncomputable/simfony-webide/doc/README.md

 ![Screenshot of the Blockstream Explorer](https://raw.githubusercontent.com/uncomputable/simfony-webide/master/doc/esplora1.png)

 Scroll down and find the Simfony UTXO.
-The Liquid testnet faucet always sends 100000 tl-BTC.
+The Liquid testnet faucet always sends 100000 tL-BTC.
 In our example, the Simfony UTXO is vout = 1.

 ![Screenshot of the Blockstream Explorer](https://raw.githubusercontent.com/uncomputable/simfony-webide/master/doc/esplora2.png)